sebproell/4C/doc/readthedocs/developer_cmake.rst

             "lnm_workstation"
           ],
           "cacheVariables": {
-            "CMAKE_CXX_COMPILER": "/usr/bin/mpic++",
+            "CMAKE_CXX_COMPILER": "g++",
             "CMAKE_CXX_COMPILER_LAUNCHER": "ccache",
             "FOUR_C_WITH_GOOGLETEST": "OFF",
             "FOUR_C_BUILD_READTHEDOCS": "ON",
-            "FOUR_C_SPHINX_THEME": "sphinx_rtd_theme",
             "FOUR_C_BUILD_DOXYGEN": "ON",
+            "FOUR_C_ENABLE_DEVELOPER_MODE": "ON",
           }
         }
       ]
     }

 Don't be overwhelmed by the options you could potentially set.

-For a basic build of |FOURC|, you should start with `CMAKE_BUILD_TYPE` (either `RELEASE` or `DEBUG`) and maybe a compiler.
-We try to detect reasonable defaults for you internally.
+- For a basic build of |FOURC|, you should start with `CMAKE_BUILD_TYPE` (either `RELEASE` or `DEBUG`) and maybe a compiler.
+- If you are developing |FOURC| with this configuration, you usually want to turn on ``FOUR_C_ENABLE_DEVELOPER_MODE`` which optimizes the build setup for iterative development cycles.
+- We try to detect reasonable defaults for you internally.

 Over time you might realize that you want to turn on additional dependencies or features.
 To see which other options you can set, consult the console output of CMake or run `ccmake .` in the build folder.
+Alternatively, all options are also printed with their ``ON`` or ``OFF`` state whenever ``cmake`` runs.

 **Remark:** Variables either start with the prefix `FOUR_C_` indicating that this variable only affects |FOURC| itself, or they start with `CMAKE_` indicating that the variable (potentially) affects all dependent projects in a way